Why Do People Like Ultra Realistic Dildos? (And 4 Fun Ways to Play With Them)

 …And Get Creative!

 What about you, folks?
 Any creative or unique ideas on how to get kinky with your favourite sex toys?
-As with anything in the sex realm, you’re limited only by creativity, consent, and your imaginations.
+As with anything in the realm of kink, sex, and toys, you’re limited only by creativity, consent, and your imaginations.
 So play, explore, don’t be afraid to try things out, and have fun with it.

 This post was kindly sponsored by BestVibe, and my readers can enjoy 20% off all products in their store by using code “coffee” at checkout!
 All writing and views are, as always, mine.